4.5.1 Harmonic Sets

 collinear set.
 Further, no three of F, G, P, Q are

 collinear.
-Now consider quadrangle FGPQ,
+Now consider complete quadrangle FGPQ,

 then PF ·